 #Music of Hate, Music for Healing #Life After Hate #ADL #speaker #presenter #American Music Therapy Association

 Ted Ficken is a writer, speaker, and college professor.
 He holds a Ph.D. in Public Health from Oregon State University, and bachelor's and master's degrees in music therapy from the University of Kansas.
 Additional credentials include being a Certified Professional in Healthcare Quality (CPHQ) and a Music Therapist - Board Certified and licensed (MT-BC/L).
-He currently teaches online for George Washington University's (GWU) Masters of Healthcare Administration (MHA) program in Washington, DC.
+He has taught online for George Washington University's (GWU) Masters of Healthcare Administration (MHA) program in Washington, DC.